pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1057 Linux Servers

+In my first month in my new job, I never think that I will focused in RabbitMQ but I like it, I make a deep dive in RabbitMQ use and installation always the event driven architectures I like.

 ##### Day 1056 Python Scripting and RabbitMQ

 Today I document some configurations and put this configurations in a Python Script, I am